-Commands · Cloudflare Workers docs
+Commands

 =“Null”

-- Body string to post to your preview worker request.
-For example
+- The body string to post to your preview Worker request.
+For example,

-wrangler preview post hello=hello
+wrangler preview post hello=hello.

-- Body string to post to your preview worker request.
-For example
+- The body string to post to your preview Worker request.
+For example,

 kv_namespaces